Snapchat Best Friends Planets: Full Order & Meaning

 • Dynamic updates.
 Rankings change based on recent activity — miss a few days, and your planet may shift outward.

 • Visibility rules.
-Turning off Solar System only hides it for you; others can still see their planet in your system.
+Turning off the Solar System only hides it for you; others can still see their planet in your system.

-III.
-Common Questions and Misunderstandings About Snapchat+
+Common Questions and Misunderstandings

 1. Are both sides' planets the same?

-• ❌ No. Each person has their own independent solar system.
+• No. Each person has their own independent solar system, and the order you see is not mutual.

 Example: You might see someone as your Mercury (#1), but on their side, you could be their Venus, Jupiter, or even Neptune.
+The ranking is calculated separately for every account, based purely on your interaction data — Snaps sent, chats opened, and story views.

 2. Can multiple people share the same planet?

-• ✅ Yes.
-You can appear as Mercury in several people’s solar systems at once if you are their top friend.
+• Yes.
+You can appear as Mercury in several people's solar systems at once if you're their top friend.
+Planets aren't exclusive positions — they reflect where each person places you individually.

 3. If I turn off the Solar System, can others still see me?